Follow us on our journey through interracial & international love, cultural differences, K1-Fiance Immigration process, to our wedding, and beyond!

 Author: Prince Austin & Princess Michelle

-I am American and my fiancé is Nigerian (African) from the Igbo Tribe.
+I am an American woman and my fiancé is Nigerian (African)nET U FAJ FFFFI from the Igbo Tribe.
 We were aquaintances in a Christian Facebook group where we followed each other's postings regularly.
 On April 30, 2016 Austin sent me an official Facebook friend request.
 For 3 days, I checked his Facebook profile thoroughly (always very important no matter the connection to be established) and I prayed to the Lord for guidance, as I was married to another Nigerian from the Yoruba tribe, but we had been separated for almost a year, since his arrival in the US (never saw that one coming in a million years - story to be added later).
 I felt the Lord leading me strongly to accept Austin's friend request; therefore, on March 3, 2016 I accepted his friend request; and the rest, as they say, is history.
 This was the beginning of Our True Love Story and we have been planning our White Wedding for celebration on February 14, 2020 to be held at the Newman's Castle and Newman's Bakery in Bellville, Texas.

 This has been a long journey for us and we decided to share our story in an effort help other's in relationships similar to our story, to assist them in learning how to navigate the Immigration Process, learning how to keep their relationship alive, and how to communicate and compromise to make it through this long journey, stronger than when they began.
 We also want to assist with resources whether you plan to file for a spousal visa or a fiancé visa.

 Making these types of relationships work and last is a journey, in and of itself, not to mention the journey of a lifetime and will certainly be an incredible story to share with friends, family, and especially their children, whether you are a blended family or are planning your future with children.